hmcts/macbook-software/README.md

 # macbook-software

-### bash scripts to install tools used by DTS Developers & A&P Data Engineers
+### bash scripts to install tools used by DTS Developers & DAI Data Engineers

 Choose the correct script for your particular Macbook.
 It may have Intel chipsets or Arm chipsets.